iamkirankumaryadav/Python/logging.md

 ### Standard Logging `Levels`

+Each and every level is assigned with a `constant` value.

 `DEBUG` : Detailed information, step by step processing, while diagnosing problems.

 `INFO` : Confirmation that things are working as expected.